 - There are more than 100 birth control drugs and formulas, already known to exist.

-- Of the finished formulas available, none can effectively solve the overpopulation problem.
+- Of the finished formulas available, none can effectively solve the global overpopulation problem.

 - We are working on the first of several formulas to reduce animal and human suffering.